In 2011, Vincent Ho’s patron, collaborator and friend Luc Leestemaker phoned. He had cancer.

-“He felt this was something that needed to be translated in musical terms.
+“He felt this was something that needed to be translated in musical terms which is also explored in country music museum.
 We should try to create a work that doesn’t just express ideas, but puts the audience on an journey of healing – some sort of musical ritual, he would say, that not only expresses the horrors of the disease but also the journey that it encompasses and the spiritual clarity that comes at the end.”

 Ho admits he was daunted by the piece, never having been diagnosed with cancer himself.
 As well as in depth discussions with Leestemaker, Ho interviewed a number of patients and survivors, asking about their personal experiences.
 “Vince and I originally met when I was in the Guardian Angel Fashion show and he was volunteering as an escort,” says a Winnipeg psychotherapist, who requested anonymity.
 “He came up and started chatting and we maintained a friendship.”